WirlyWirly/RomM-ES/README.md

 Be aware that ES-DE may appear to stall until the download is complete, which can be noticable with slow connections or large rom files.

-# ℹ️ Notes
+## ℹ️ Notes
-All metadata is sourced directly from the RomM api and used to create the ES-DE library items.
+* All metadata is sourced directly from the RomM api and used to create the ES-DE library items

-During the import, byte-sized **placeholder** files will be created in the ROMs directory of ES-DE.
-These tiny placeholder files are what will allow for on-demand downloading when a game is first launched.
+* During the import, byte-sized **placeholder** files will be created in the ROMs directory of ES-DE.
+These tiny placeholder files are what will allow for on-demand downloading when a game is first launched
+* ES-DE may appear to hang when downloading larger roms or on a slower connection.
+This is normal, as it is waiting until the download is finished before proceeding to start the emulator

-# 📝 TO-DO
+## 📝 TO-DO
 * Improved `gamelist.xml` handling
 * Archive extractions
 * Artwork\Metadata updating